macro-madhatter/tia3/README.md

 # tia3
-Python3 supported version of tia library.
-All credit to original author
+Python3 supported version of original [tia] (https://github.com/bpsmith/tia) library All credit to original author

-## [tia]: Toolkit for integration and analysis (https://github.com/bpsmith/tia)
+## tia: Toolkit for integration and analysis

 ## Overview
 TIA is a toolkit that provides bloomberg data access, easier pdf generation, backtesting functionality,